 Ignite Amps have a few interesting solutions for amp simulators, all of them giving some really solid tones, both for Clean and Distorted situations.

-The one we found worth mentioning on this list is the Emissary plugin.
+The one we found worth mentioning on this list is the Emissary plugin, a super fun high gain amp.

 Although focusing on just one amp model, it still provides a solid amount of possibilities and great tube-oriented modern metal tones.